bhuvism/Temperature-and-Humidity-Data-logging/README.md

       a).Open Arduino IDE
       b).Go to Sketch >> Include Library >> Manage Libraries
       c).Search for DHT sensor library and install it

+ 3. A file to store data(in the SD card).

+ ### Connections

+ 1. SD Card Module Ground to Arduino Ground

+ 2. VCC of the module to 5V output of Arduino

+ 3. MISO of module to pin 12 of Arduino

+ 4. MOSI of module to pin 11 of Arduino

+ 5. SCK of module to pin 13 of Arduino

+ 6. CS of module to pin 10 of Arduino

+ Then we can connect the DHT22/DHT11 to the Arduino UNO

+ 1. Connect VCC of DHT22 to 5V output of Arduino

+ 2. Ground to ground of Arduino

+ 3. Data pin of DHT22 to pin 8 of Arduino